 By 1941, all their cars were using the same drivetrain and engine.
 This is also the year they released the Hydra-Matic.
 It was the first fully automatic transmission that was mass-produced.
 They released it a year before Oldsmobile.

 In 1949, Cadillac won the very first Motor Trend Car of the Year award, mainly because of the overhead valve V8 engine.
-That same year, they produced their one-millionth vehicle, a Coupe de Ville.
+That same year, they produced their one-millionth vehicle, a Coupe de Ville – a model that would prove to be a landmark in Cadillac history.
 In addition, they released the first hardtop coupe that was mass-produced.
 It featured a closed-body style and didn’t have the B pillar.
 It became one of the company’s top-selling models for several years.

 Tailfins were added to vehicles starting in 1948, but they reached their height of popularity in 1959.
 Beginning in the early 1960s, they decreased until they were removed altogether from the 1965 lineup.
 Another distinctive feature was their front bumper.
 It became known to the world as the Dagmar bumper because of its similarity to the voluptuous 1950s television star.